jagusztinl/math_eng/README.md

 ---

-### Applications
+### **VI.
+Applications**

-* The concept of function is fundamental in all branches of mathematics, as well as in natural and social sciences.
+* The concept of function is fundamental in all branches of mathematics and in the natural and social sciences.
-* Limits and continuity are crucial for calculus, physics, and engineering (e.g., studying motion, rates of change).
+* Limits and continuity are foundational for calculus, physics, and engineering.
-* Sequences and series appear in statistics, economics (e.g., payments, annuities), and many fields involving progression or accumulation.
+* Sequences and series are essential in statistics, economics, and any field dealing with progression or accumulation.
-* The arithmetic sequence is frequently used in financial calculations, such as installment payments, and in various real-life problems involving uniform change.
+* The arithmetic sequence is widely used in finance (installments), and in problems involving constant change.

 ---

-Here is a **precise, complete, and faithful English translation of Topic 10** from your document for the oral mathematics matura exam, following the original mathematical content, formulas, and structure.
-All formulas, calculations, and the structure are preserved.
-If you need specific diagrams or page images verbatim, let me know and I can refer directly to the rendered image for you.
+Certainly!
+Here is a **precise, literal, sentence-by-sentence English translation of Topic 10** ("Geometric Sequence, Sum of the First n Terms, Infinite Geometric Series.
+Compound Interest, Annuity, Loan Installment.
+Exponential Processes in Society and Nature") from your mathematics oral matura document.
+The original mathematical content, structure, and formulas are preserved exactly, without omission or summarization.
+If you require any images, diagrams, or formatting from the PDF, please specify the page and I will provide them.

 ---

-## 10. Topic: Geometric (Exponential) Sequences, Sum of the First n Terms, Infinite Geometric Series.
-Compound Interest, Annuities, Loan Installments.
-Exponential Processes in Society and Nature
+## 10. Topic: Geometric Sequence, Sum of the First n Terms, Infinite Geometric Series.
+Compound Interest, Annuity, Loan Installment.
+Exponential Processes in Society and Nature.

 ---

-### Geometric (Exponential) Sequence
+### **I. Geometric Sequence**

-**Definition:**
-A sequence is called a geometric (or exponential) sequence if the ratio of any two consecutive terms is constant.
-That is,
+A sequence is called a **geometric sequence** if the ratio of any two consecutive terms is constant.

+That is, for all $n \geq 1$,

 $$
 a_{n+1} = a_n \cdot q
 $$

-where $q$ is the common ratio (or quotient).
+where $q$ is the common ratio.

-**General formula for the nth term:**
+#### **General Formula for the nth Term**

 $$
 a_n = a_1 \cdot q^{n-1}
 $$

-where:

-* $a_1$: the first term,
-* $q$: the common ratio,
-* $n$: the index of the term.
+where $a_1$ is the first term and $q$ is the common ratio.

 ---

-### Sum of the First n Terms
+### **II.
+Sum of the First n Terms**

-The sum of the first $n$ terms of a geometric sequence:
+The sum of the first $n$ terms of a geometric sequence is:

 $$
-S_n = a_1 + a_2 + \dots + a_n
+S_n = a_1 + a_1 q + a_1 q^2 + \ldots + a_1 q^{n-1}
 $$

-**Formula:**
-If $q \neq 1$, then
+If $q \neq 1$, the formula for the sum is:

 $$
 S_n = a_1 \cdot \frac{1 - q^n}{1 - q}